 - Baking soda paste: You can also make a thick paste with baking soda and water and apply it directly to the affected skin.
 Just leave it on until it dries, then wash away.

-Finally, if the pain is too severe (and especially if the capsaicin has come into contact with the mucous membranes of the eyes or nose), go to the ER.
+If the pain is too severe (and especially if the capsaicin has come into contact with the mucous membranes of the eyes or nose), go to the ER.
 While there isn't much more they can do, pain medication can be a last resort for relief when you feel like you are on fire.